YuliiaKharchenko/computer_infrastructure/README.md

-# The module "Computer Infrastructure"
+# Computer Infrastructure

 ![Image_computers](https://upload.wikimedia.org/wikipedia/commons/thumb/8/88/Laplacescher_D%C3%A4mon_%28Weltzentrale%29.jpg/640px-Laplacescher_D%C3%A4mon_%28Weltzentrale%29.jpg)

+This repository contains all my work on the **Computer Infrastructure** module of the [ATU](https://www.atu.ie/) **Higher Diploma in Science in Computing in Data Analytics** course.
+The repository includes a series of module tasks as well as project implementation.

 ***

-# Repository Files Description
+## Repository Files Description

 1. **.github/workflows**
 > **File format:** Directory